kilianmandon/alphafold-decoded/README.md

 4. **Select the Kernel in Jupyter Notebook**

    * When you open a Jupyter Notebook, ensure the correct kernel is selected.
 The kernel name should match your environment name (e.g., 'alphafold').
 You'll usually find the kernel selection option in the toolbar or a "Kernel" menu within your notebook.

+## Working on the Tutorials
+All of the tutorials are still being improved.
+The tutorials should be completed in the following order:

+1. Tensor Introduction
+2. Machine Learning Introduction
+3. Attention
+4. Feature Extraction
+5. Evoformer (work in progress)
+6. Geometry (work in progress)
+7. Structure Module (work in progress)

+If you are already familiar with tensors and machine learning, feel free to start at Attention.

+For working on the tutorials, the tutorials folder needs to be your root folder.
+You can either directly open tutorials in your editor, or you can set "Jupyter: Notebook File Root" as "tutorials" in your workspace settings.